Signs and symptoms of pericarditis

 - EKG (electrocardiogram): This detects and records your heart's electrical activity, with certain EKG results suggesting pericarditis.

 - Chest X-ray: A chest X-ray takes pictures of the inside of the chest, including your heart, lungs and blood vessels.
 The pictures can show whether you have an enlarged heart, which can be a sign of excess fluid in your pericardium.

-- Echocardiography (PDF): This test uses sound waves to create pictures of your heart, showing its size and shape and how well it's working.
+- Echocardiography (Echo): This test uses sound waves to create pictures of your heart, showing its size and shape and how well it's working.
 It can show fluid build-up in the pericardium.